Posted by Stony Brook Surgery on March 25, 2015

 Posted by Stony Brook Surgery on November 5, 2014

-Dr. Parikh comes to Stony Brook from the Albany Medical Center, where since 2010 she was an attending surgeon and full-time member of the surgical faculty of SUNY's University at Albany.
+Dr. Parikh comes to Stony Brook from Albany Medical Center, where since 2010 she was an attending surgeon and full-time member of the surgical faculty of SUNY's University at Albany.

 Board certified in surgery, Dr. Parikh specializes in hepatobiliary and complex foregut general surgery.
 She performs a wide range of procedures.
 She has advanced training in hepatobiliary surgery, having completed a two-year fellowship at Indiana University.